 2. Richard Nixon

-Nixon resigned in the wake of the Watergate scandal on August 9, 1974, and just under a month later newly installed President Gerald Ford gave his predecessor a full and unconditional pardon for any crimes he may have committed while in office.
+Nixon resigned in the wake of the Watergate scandal on August 9, 1974.
+Just under a month later, newly installed President Gerald Ford gave his predecessor a full and unconditional pardon for any crimes he may have committed while in office.
 While many observers decried the pardon as evidence of some backdoor dealing between Ford and Nixon, Ford went on national television to explain that he felt the pardon provided the best way for the country to move on and close the discussion of Nixon's antics.
 Many Americans didn't buy this explanation, though; even Ford's own press secretary resigned in disgust.
 Ford conceded that the unpopular pardon probably hurt his chances for reelection in the 1976 presidential race.

 3. Peter Yarrow

 This name may not be immediately familiar, but you'd probably recognize Yarrow's voice if he sang "Puff, the Magic Dragon."
 As one-third of the folk outfit Peter, Paul and Mary, Yarrow dominated the music and protest scenes of the 1960s.
 Yarrow had legions of young fans, but unfortunately, some were a bit too young.
-In 1970 he was convicted of taking "improper liberties" with a 14-year-old fan, an error for which he spent three months in jail.
+In 1970, Yarrow was convicted of taking "improper liberties" with a 14-year-old fan, for which he spent three months in jail.
 On his last day in office, though, Jimmy Carter granted Yarrow a pardon.
 Yarrow, for his part, admitted he made a huge mistake and later contritely said, "It was an era of real indiscretion and mistakes by categorically male performers.
 I was one of them.
 I got nailed.
 I was wrong.
 I'm sorry for it."

 4. George Steinbrenner

-Many modern fans may know Steinbrenner solely as the big-mouthed, big-spending owner of the Yankees, but in 1974 "the Boss" was also in a spot of legal trouble due to his shadowy connection with Richard Nixon's reelection campaign.
+Many modern fans may know Steinbrenner solely as the big-mouthed, big-spending owner of the Yankees, but in 1974 "the Boss" was also in a spot of legal trouble due to his shadowy connection with Nixon's reelection campaign.
 After receiving 14 criminal indictments, Steinbrenner pleaded guilty to making illegal campaign contributions and obstructing justice.
 The plea resulted in Steinbrenner coughing up a $15,000 fine, and Major League Baseball suspended him for a total of 15 months.
 In the closing days of his second term, though, Ronald Reagan pardoned Steinbrenner for these offenses.

 5. Junior Johnson

 Johnson was one of NASCAR's first stars in the 1950s and 1960s, and he later became a wildly successful team owner in the sport.
 However, despite all of his triumphs at the track, Johnson had old legal problems hanging over his head.
 In 1956, federal agents caught the rising NASCAR star working a moonshine still in North Carolina; the arrest was particularly galling to Johnson because he was a legendary moonshine-running driver.
 He received a two-year sentence for the crime and spent 11 months in federal prison.
 Once Johnson got out of jail, he resumed his dominance of the NASCAR circuit, but he was bothered by the loss of his voting rights as a convicted felon.
-In late 1986, Ronald Reagan pardoned Johnson for his moonshining past.
+In late 1986, Reagan pardoned Johnson for his moonshining past.